kreneskyp/ix/docs/chains/chains.rst

 A ``ChainNode`` also maintains references to its parent and root nodes in the chain, allowing the chain to be traversed and manipulated easily.

-A node can have three types: "node", "list", or "map".
-Each type defines the way the node interacts with its children in the chain:
+A node has a type that defines the way the node interacts with its children in the chain:

 - ``node``: A basic node with no specific interaction with its children.
 - ``list``: An ordered sequence of children nodes.
 The order of processing is defined by the order of the children.